Chiwoo Park, PhD

 Google Scholar, ORCID, Web of Science, CV, LinkedIn, ResearchGate

 I am a Professor in the Department of Industrial and Systems Engineering at University of Washington.
 I obtained B.S. degree in Industrial Engineering from Seoul National University in 2001.
 I received Ph.D. degree in Industrial Engineering from Texas A&M University, College Station, TX in 2011 under the guidance of Yu Ding in Industrial and Systems Engineering and Jianhua Huang in Statistics at Texas A&M University.
 In Fall 2011, I joined the Department of Industrial and Manufacturing Engineering at Florida State University as an Assistant Professor.
 I became an Associate Professor with tenure in 2017 and was promoted to a Professor in 2023.
-I moved to University of Washington in 2024.
+I moved to University of Washington in 2024, establishing Digital Transformation Lab.

-Park, C., Waelder, R., Kang, B., Maruyama, B., Hong, S., and Gramacy, R. (2023).
-Active learning of piecewise Gaussian process surrogates.
-Preprint available at https://arxiv.org/abs/2301.08789.
+Park, C., Waelder, R., Kang, B., Maruyama, B., Hong, S., and Gramacy, R. (2026).
+Active Learning of Piecewise Gaussian Process Surrogates.
+Technometrics.
+68(1):186-201.
+(Paper).

 Park, C. (2022) Jump Gaussian Process Model for Estimating Piecewise Continuous Regression Functions.
 Journal of Machine Learning Research.
 23(278):1−37 (Paper)